Seelengrab/Supposition.jl/docs/src/Examples/stateful.md

 The previous example showed how we can check these kinds of operations based invariants on an immutable struct.
 There is no reason why we can't do the same with a mutable struct (or at least, a struct containing a mutable object) though, so let's look at another example: ensuring a heap observes its heap property.
-As a quick reminder, the heap property for a binary heap is that each element in the left child of a node is less than that node, and each element on the right child of a node is greater (or equal) than that node.
+As a quick reminder, the heap property for a binary heap is that each child of a node is `<=` than that node, resulting in what's called a "Max-Heap" (due to the maximum being at the root).
+Similarly, if the property for children is `>=`, we get a "Min-Heap".
+Here, we're going to implement a Min-Heap.

-First, we need to define our `Heap`:
+First, we need to define our datastructure:

 ```@example heap
 struct Heap{T}